pirasanthan-jesugeevegan/temp-disposable-email/README.md

 ## Get Email Options

-You can configure polling behavior by passing an options object to `getMessage`.
+You can configure polling behavior by passing an options object to `getRecentEmail`.
 The available options are:

 - `maxWaitTime` (Optional): The maximum time to wait for messages (in milliseconds).
 - `waitInterval` (Optional): The interval between polling attempts (in milliseconds).